Custom Healthcare Software: Build vs Buy for Startups

 Stage 1: Validate with off-the-shelf.
 You have an idea for a healthcare app.
 Before you spend $50K building it, test the concept using existing tools.
 You can always spend $5,000 -$2,000 to test a $200/month EHR, a no-code form builder, or even a basic Stripe integration.
 Healthcare startups using pre-configured compliance environments can market faster than those building from scratch.
 If the idea doesn’t work, you’ve lost weeks, not your entire seed round.

 Stage 3: Own your core, rent the rest.
 As you grow, build, and own the software that IS your competitive advantage.
 Continue using SaaS for billing, scheduling, and other basic analytics.
 Basically, all the commodity functions where custom code adds no strategic value.
-Run it on HIPAA-compliant cloud infrastructure (AWS, Azure, or GCP) and build your application layer on top.
+Run it on HIPAA-compliant cloud healthcare computing infrastructure (AWS, Azure, or GCP) and build your application layer on top.

 The break-even point?
 Custom software TCO breaks even with SaaS subscriptions within approximately three years.
 After that, you are saving money every month while owning an asset that grows in value.
 Instead of paying for someone else’s platform, which adds costs over time.